Barmakids: Yahya ibn Khalid

 Khalid's son, Yahya ibn Khalid (d.
-806), at one time Governor of Arminiya, was entrusted by Caliph al-Mahdi (775-85) with the education of his son, Harun, the future Caliph al-Rashid.
+190 AH / 806), at one time Governor of Arminiya, was entrusted by Caliph al-Mahdi (r.
+158–169 AH / 775–85) with the education of his son, Harun, the future Caliph al-Rashid.

 al-Fadl and Ja'far

-Yaḥya's sons al-Fadl (766–808) and Ja'far (767–803), both occupied high offices under Harun al-Rashid.
+Yaḥya's sons al-Fadl (150–192 AH / 766–808) and Ja'far (151–187 AH / 767–803), both occupied high offices under Harun al-Rashid.

 Influence under the early Abbasids

 The Barmakid family was an early supporter of the Abbasid revolt against the Umayyads and of As-Saffah.
 This gave Khalid bin Barmak considerable influence, and his son Yahya ibn Khalid (d.
-806) was the vizier of the caliph al-Mahdi (ruled 775–785) and tutor of Harun al-Rashid (ruled 786–809).
-Yahya's sons al-Fadl and Ja'far (767–803), both occupied high offices under Harun.
+190 AH / 806) was the vizier of the caliph al-Mahdi (ruled 158–169 AH / 775–785) and tutor of Harun al-Rashid (ruled 170–193 AH / 786–809).
+Yahya's sons al-Fadl and Ja'far (151–187 AH / 767–803), both occupied high offices under Harun.

 Many Barmakids were among many patrons of the sciences, which greatly helped the propagation of Iranian science and scholarship into the Islamic world of Baghdad and beyond.
 They patronized scholars such as Gebir and Jabril ibn Bukhtishu.
+The Barmakids translated Sanskrit astronomy, medicine, and mathematics into Arabic.
 They are also credited with the establishment of the first paper mill in Baghdad.
 The power of the Barmakids in those times is reflected in The Book of One Thousand and One Nights; the vizier Ja'far appears in several stories, as well as a tale that gave rise to the expression "Barmecide feast".

 "We know of Yahya ibn Khalid al-Barmaki (d.
-805) as a patron of physicians and, specifically, of the translation of Hindu medical works into both Arabic and Persian.
-In all likelihood however, his activity took place in the orbit of the caliphal court in Iraq, where at the behest of Hārūn al-Rashīd (786–809), such books were translated into Arabic.
+189 AH / 805) as a patron of physicians and, specifically, of the translation of Hindu medical works into both Arabic and Persian.
+In all likelihood however, his activity took place in the orbit of the caliphal court in Iraq, where at the behest of Hārūn al-Rashīd (170–193 AH / 786–809), such books were translated into Arabic.
 Thus Khurāsān and Transoxiana were effectively bypassed in this transfer of learning from India to Islam, even though, undeniably the Barmakī's cultural outlook owed something to their land of origin, northern khurasan, and Yahya al-Barmakī's interest in medicine may have derived from no longer identifiable family tradition."